pharo-divulgation/pharo-fosdem-content/_index.md

 logo: stands/pharo/Pharo_Beacon_v3.0.png
 description: |

- Pharo is a pure object-oriented programming language and a powerful environment, focused on simplicity and immediate feedback (think IDE and OS rolled into one).
+ <a href="https://pharo.org" target="_blank">Pharo</a> is a pure object-oriented programming language and a powerful environment, focused on simplicity and immediate feedback (think IDE and OS rolled into one).

 showcase: |